emaric/gittodoro/README.md

 ## Mission

 1. Help the user be productive by utilizing the pomodoro technique.
-1. Help the user measure their productivity using the defined pomodoro as a unit.
+1. Help the user measure their productivity using the defined pomodoro duration as a unit.
 1. Help the user keep track of Task Notes per GitHub Issue.
+1. Help the user have a closer time estimates for GitHub Issues.

 ## How the app works